-It is the goal of Program Directors to appropriately place interns in the most suitable supervised practice experience.
+It is the goal of Program Director to appropriately place student/interns in the most suitable supervised practice experience.

-- 1. Program Directors, in conjunction with facility preceptors, decide the placement of interns in supervised practice sites after students have committed to the internship.
-Except for the Self-Selected rotation, interns do not arrange their own clinical/community/foodservice management rotations for supervised practice. - 2.
-Student interns will provide a letter (email) of introduction to each preceptor contact prior to the first day of a rotation.
+- Program Director, in conjunction with facility preceptors, decide the placement of student/interns in supervised practice sites after students/interns have committed to the internship.
+Except for the Self-Selected rotation, student/interns do not arrange their own clinical/community/foodservice management rotations for supervised practice. - 2.
+Student/interns will provide a letter (email) of introduction to each preceptor contact prior to the first day of a rotation.
 The letter will provide contact information, perceived strengths and weakness, and expectations for the upcoming rotation (see Appendix C Letter of Introduction). - 3.
 Students will complete a self-evaluation for clinical, community and foodservice experiences within their Competency Master Log which is in line with the foundation knowledge and competencies for dietitian education (see Appendix D and E; 2022 Foundation Knowledge and Competencies for Dietitian Education and MDI Intern Competency Log).
 Students should compile this information as they progress throughout the internship. - 4.
 A number of policies apply to supervised practice: - a.
-After program orientation, each intern will complete a minimum of 1000 hours of supervised practice, approximately 35 hours per week, in each major emphasis area, with a 2-week self-selected rotation. - b.
-The assigned schedule may vary each week, but interns will be prepared to work the assigned shift, early or late, and the assigned days, including weekends. - c.
+After program orientation, each student/intern will complete a minimum of 1000 hours of supervised practice, approximately 35 hours per week, in each major emphasis area, with a 2-week self-selected rotation. - b.
+The assigned schedule may vary each week, but student/interns will be prepared to work the assigned shift, early or late, and the assigned days, including weekends. - c.
 As a professional, no time clock is punched.
-Interns remain on the job for the amount of time required to complete the assigned responsibilities for the day. - d.
+Student/interns remain on the job for the amount of time required to complete the assigned responsibilities for the day.

+d.
 The final evaluation for each rotation is mutually determined by facility preceptor(s) in consultation with university faculty (see Appendix F).

-Supervised practice hours tracking\
+Supervised practice hours tracking

-- Policy: ACEND requires a minimum of 1000 hours of supervised practice to be eligible for a Verification Statement allowing eligibility to sit for the Registration Examination for Registered Dietitians.
-The MDI program meets these requirements. - Procedures: Interns will be provided a pre-determined schedule that includes 30 weeks in clinical, foodservice and community rotations.
+Policy: ACEND requires a minimum of 1000 hours of supervised practice to be eligible for a

+Verification Statement allowing eligibility to sit for the Registration Examination for foodservice and community rotations.
 The expected hours of attendance each week are 35-40.
-No timesheet will be maintained but hours are confirmed on intern feedback evaluation form provided from preceptors to Director.
-However, if interns are ill or otherwise miss supervised practice hours, a missed hours log will be completed and provided to the Program Director to track and account for total supervised practice hours and ensure minimum hours are met.
+No timesheet will be maintained but hours are confirmed on student/intern feedback evaluation form provided from preceptors to Director.
+However, if student/interns are ill or otherwise miss supervised practice hours, a missed hours log will be completed and provided to the Program Director to account for total supervised practice hours and ensure minimum hours are met.
 A plan of action will be implemented to make up hours as needed.